janvhs/walle/README.md

 ## What can *walle* do for me?

-*walle* crawls your hard drive and looks for directories that contain build artefacts like rust's *target* directory or npm's *node_modules* directory.
+*walle* can crawl your hard drive and look for directories that contain build artefacts, such as rust's *target* directory or npm's *node_modules* directory.

 These are usually very large and contain files that are only used